 Honeypot (or gold standard) is a tool for auditing the work of labelers by measuring the accuracy of their annotations.

-Honeypot works by interspersing data instances for which you have defined a ground truth label in the annotation queue.
+Honeypot works by interspersing assets with defined ground truth label in the annotation queue.
 This way you can measure the agreement level between your ground truth and the annotations made by labelers.

-Assets used as Honeypot are intelligently distributed and provided for annotation to all project labelers.
+Assets used as Honeypot are intelligently distributed and sent for annotation to all project labelers.

 For details on how to set assets as Honeypot, refer to How to use honeypot in your project.